MicrosoftDocs/visualstudio-docs/docs/ide/find-in-files.md

 ---
 title: Find in Files
-description: Learn about the Find in Files feature and how to use it to search a specific set of files. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn about the Find in Files feature and how to use it to search a specific set of files. ms.custom: SEO-VS-2020 ms.date: 07/23/2021 ms.topic: conceptual
 f1_keywords:
-- vs.findreplace.findinfiles
 - vs.findinfiles
 helpviewer_keywords:
 - objects [Visual Studio], finding